Boston Camera

-The Boston Camera, also known as Pie Face and officially classified as the K-42 Camera Model, was a prototype airborne photo reconnaissance camera manufactured for the United States Air Force by Boston University in 1951 and tested on the Convair B-36 and the C-97 Stratofreighter.
-The model carried on the first ERB-36D (44-92088) had a 6096 mm focal length, which was achieved using a series of lenses and mirrors.
-The lens had an f/8 stop and used a 1/400 second shutter speed, and could photograph a golf ball from an altitude of 45000 ft.
+The Boston Camera, also known as Pie Face and officially classified as the K-42 Camera Model, was a prototype airborne photo reconnaissance camera.
+It was manufactured for the United States Air Force by Boston University in 1951 and was tested on the Convair B-36 and the C-97 Stratofreighter.
+The model carried on the first ERB-36D (44-92088), had a 6096 mm focal length, which was achieved using a series of lenses and mirrors.
+The lens had an f/8 stop and used a 1/400 second shutter speed.
+It could photograph a golf ball from an altitude of 45000 ft.
 The camera used 18 by 36 in negatives.
-The camera was installed aboard Boeing C-97A 49-2592 (not an "RC-97" or "EC-97" as often widely quoted) which was used operationally by the 7405th Support Squadron based at Wiesbaden, West Germany between 1952 and 1962.
+The camera was installed aboard Boeing C-97A 49-2592 (not an "RC-97" or "EC-97" as often widely quoted) which was used operationally by the 7405th Support Squadron based at Wiesbaden, West Germany, between 1952 and 1962.
 It was given to the Air Force Museum in 1964, along with a contact print of a golf ball on a course.

 In the words of CIA historian Dino Brugioni:

 The lens was designed in 1947 by Dr. James Baker for installation in a camera designed by the Boston University Optical Research Laboratory.
 The camera weighed about three tons, and eight hundred pounds of lead shot were required to balance it.
 Supposedly, it was first installed and test-flown in an RB-36, then installed as a left-looking oblique camera in an RC-97.
-The first photo Arthur Lundahl and I saw from this project was of New York City.
+The first photo which Arthur Lundahl and I observed from this project was of New York City.
 The aircraft was seventy-two miles away, and yet we could see people in Central Park.

 The Boston Camera was plagued with problems that caused it to vibrate and produce smearing on the newspaper-sized negative, so that photo interpreters would see several smeared frames along with several clear ones.
 It is currently displayed at the National Museum of the US Air Force in Dayton, Ohio.